Koenvh1/ets2-local-radio/README.md

 ### The overlay is stuck in the top left corner
 This usually occurs after changing the graphics settings.
 It should be gone after ATS/ETS2 is restarted.

+### I cannot hear any sound
+Click the sound icon in your address bar, and set automatic playback to "allow".

 ### The overlay is upside down in VR
 Close the server, open the `settings.json` file, and change `vr` to `true`.